Basic Knowledge of Thermal Management (3)

 What is Thermal Design?

-Thermal design refers to incorporating the necessary thermal management through thermal simulations, etc., during the
+Thermal design refers to incorporating the necessary thermal management through thermal simulations, etc., during the product design phase.

 Components in older electrical products were arranged with adequate space, and it was therefore sufficient to verify the need for thermal management in the final phase of product development.
 However, in recent years, it has become important to incorporate thermal management into the design during the design phase due to the downsizing and high performance of equipment.